 Susan Biali MD, writing for Psychology Today, provides five steps for determining your passion in life that provide an excellent starting place for determining a career based on your interests.

 - Remember what you loved to do as a child

 - Notice when you lose track of time or what you hate to stop doing

 Make a list or chart of the traits you uncover from following Biali’s steps, paying particular attention to the concrete skills you identify or the concrete activities you can pinpoint as things you enjoy doing.
 The next step will be to determine if any of those obviously translate to a career.
 For example, if you have always enjoyed making and decorating cakes, it is easy to identify that your passion is of a culinary nature.

 Some passions will be more challenging to correlate to a career.
 One place to begin is with searching job placement sites like Beyond.com or Monster.com which will allow you to search for jobs by specific skills.
 Keep a journal of fields and positions that come up or that just generally look interesting to you as you browse postings.
-This process should help you generate a list of potential positions that meet your identified passions, whether that be in real estate, hospitality, human resources, or interior design.
+This process should help you generate a list of potential positions that meet your identified passions.
 Check these against the Bankrate list to get a rough idea of where you stand on the repayment scale.
 Now comes the hard part, balancing your passion and ROI.

 Weighing Passion vs Repayment